GHUFRAN-HYDER/chatdoc/Readme.md

-# Vet Medical Chatbot
+# Chatdoc
-This project is a Veterinarian Q&A Assistant powered by LangChain, Pinecone, and OpenAI's GPT.
-It uses retrieval-augmented generation (RAG) to answer questions on pet health.
-The assistant, referred to as "Dr. Steve," provides responses based only on the context of loaded documents, avoiding hallucination by sticking strictly to provided information.
+This project document question answering chatbot powered by LangChain, Pinecone, and OpenAI's GPT.
+It uses retrieval-augmented generation (RAG) to answer questions.

 ## Features
 - PDF Text Processing: Loads and processes content from PDF files.